 At the hotel

 Free parking, board games, free WiFi.
-In rooms: Bramley bath products, bathrobes, desk, tea- and coffee-making kit, locally made coffee pods by Farrer’s, Sky TV, laundry service, fridge, safe, fresh milk.
+In rooms: Bramley bath products, bathrobes, desk, tea- and coffee-making kit, locally made coffee pods by Farrer’s, drinks and light bites on arrival, Sky TV, laundry service, fridge, safe, bathrobes, hairdryer and fresh milk.

 Our favourite rooms

 The peachy-pink Colwith room, adorned with a turquoise framed fireplace and walls wrapped in the whimsical Folk Tales wallpaper by Melissa White.
 Mornings, evenings, and anything in between could easily be whiled away on the garden-facing balcony, or in the roll-top bath tub.
 There's also a fully accessible bedroom on the ground floor of the Pavilion building.